thinkWhere/Celery-Workshop-GeoPython-2018/README.md

   You can inspect the docker-compose file to gain a further understanding of the application structure.

-3. Check everything is running OK with the command:
+3. Check everything is running OK, in a new terminal window (as it is starting up interactively in the first console):

   `docker-compose ps`